apfeltee/syntax-highlighters/npp/README.md

  + ***algol68g.xml***

-    A rather simple
+    A horrible syntax file for a horrible language.

-    A few notes:
+    Please note:

       + Only supports simple names, i.e., whitespace isn't supported.
 This goes double for stdlib functions.
 I simply haven't found a way to express it in UDL yet, and I don't think it's possible at all.

       + Some things are rather hacky, for example `COMMENT ...
 END COMMENT` are implemented by simply only recognizing `COMMENT` as star- and end-block of a block-comment.
 Hashtag-based comment-blocks (`#`) work just fine, of course.

  + ***asm_improved.xml***